mmontossi/listable_collections/README.md

 end
 ```

-The gem will automatically sync the values of the attribute and track the changes using "removed_from_list" and "added_to_list" helpers:
+The attribute will be synced and chances will be tracked using "removed_from_list" and "added_to_list" helpers:
 ```ruby
 shop.sizes => ['64GB']
 shop.size_list => '64GB'